alohaeditor/Aloha-Editor/README.md

 Aloha Editor License
 ====================

+_(This information is copied directly from the website.
+Be aware that there is a LICENSE.txt file in the WebContent-directory.)_

 Aloha Editor is meant to be of benefit to both free open source as well as commercial software developers.
-It should be able to sustain continous development by itself and thus help all stakeholders profiting from the developments to come.Therefore we adopted a dual licensing approach for Aloha Editor.
+It should be able to sustain continous development by itself and thus help all stakeholders profiting from the developments to come.
+Therefore we adopted a dual licensing approach for Aloha Editor.

 ##Opensource License.